Infinitecoin (IFC) Price Tops $0.0000

-Infinitecoin (CURRENCY:IFC) traded up 7.6% against the dollar during the 24-hour period ending at 17:00 PM ET on January 28th.
-During the last week, Infinitecoin has traded down 78.2% against the dollar.
-One Infinitecoin coin can currently be bought for about $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-Infinitecoin has a total market cap of $1.12 million and $3,684.00 worth of Infinitecoin was traded on exchanges in the last 24 hours.
+Infinitecoin (CURRENCY:IFC) traded up 52.2% against the U.S. dollar during the 1-day period ending at 22:00 PM ET on January 30th.
+In the last seven days, Infinitecoin has traded 221.1% higher against the U.S. dollar.
+One Infinitecoin coin can currently be bought for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Infinitecoin has a total market cap of $3.12 million and approximately $13,488.00 worth of Infinitecoin was traded on exchanges in the last 24 hours.

 - Aricoin (ARI) traded 1.4% higher against the dollar and now trades at $0.0001 or 0.00000001 BTC.